LacertosusRepo/libDeusPrefs/docuowl/3.Views/2.LDHeaderView/content.md

   - LDHeaderOptionBackgroundImageFileName `string`
   - Define the name of the image file to be blurred behind the material view. <span style="color:#DE2218">*Alternatively, set to 'DeviceWallpaper' to use the wallpaper of the device.*</span>

+  - LDHeaderOptionHeaderStyle `LDHeaderStyle`
+  - Set the style of the header view. <span style="color:#DE2218">*Default is LDHeaderStyleVertical.*</span>
+      - LDHeaderStyleVertical
+      - Vertical style with the icon center above the title and subtitle.

+      - LDHeaderStyleHorizontalIconRight
+      - Horizontal style with the icon to the right of the title and subtitle.

+      - LDHeaderStyleHorizontalIconLeft
+      - Horizontal style with the icon to the left of the title and subtitle.